 When I want to spend time in the water, I prefer going to the beaches, falls, or rivers rather than to pool resorts.
-I like getting wet around nature than being in a pool — feeling the earth rather than the concrete and tiles.
+I like getting wet around nature more than being in a pool — feeling the earth rather than the concrete and tiles.
 We were looking for a nearby resort where we could just chill and swim, preferably a beach resort.
-We checked Facebook and found nothing that we like at that time.
-Then, my girlfriend bumped into a resort called Villa Jovita Resort in Agoncillo, Batangas… a pool resort.
+We checked Facebook and found nothing that we liked at that time.
+Then, my girlfriend bumped into a resort called Villa Jovita Resort in Agoncillo, Batangas – a pool resort.

 VILLA JOVITA RESORT

 There is something different with Villa Jovita Resort.
-It composes of pools surrounded by nature — swaying bamboo trees and a river.
+It is composed of pools surrounded by nature—swaying bamboo trees and a river.
 But what’s more wonderful about the resort is that it uses spring water for its pool rather than the water we’re used to — water with chlorine.
 No harmful chemicals, just clean and clear natural water.

 What I liked about it the most was that the resort was designed to be in line with nature.
 It is surrounded by bamboo trees and the river.
 There’s a feeling of zen surrounding the area.
 If you want to feel relaxed and at peace, this is the place to spend that vacation.